Eye Movement Desensitisation and Reprocessing (EMDR) - Trauma Therapy

 What is Trauma?

-Trauma occurs when our ability to adapt to challenging circumstances is overwhelmed.
-This can happen during experiences of severe events, such as torture, tragic loss, or a car accident, as Servan-Schreiber (2005) notes.
-However, trauma is not limited to extreme events.
-Even less severe experiences can leave lasting effects, particularly if they occur during vulnerable periods such as childhood or times when we feel physically or emotionally powerless.
-During these periods, our nervous system is still developing, and we may lack the resources or support needed to process and defend against such experiences.
+Trauma occurs when our ability to adapt to overwhelming circumstances is exceeded.
+This can happen during severe events such as torture, tragic loss, or a car accident, as noted by Servan-Schreiber (2005).
+However, trauma is not limited to extreme events; even less severe experiences can have lasting effects, especially if they occur during vulnerable periods such as childhood or times when we feel emotionally or physically powerless.
+During these times, the nervous system is still developing, and we may lack the resources or support needed to process and defend against these challenges.

-Trauma is deeply personal and shaped by context.
-Factors such as cultural background, access to support, historical and intergenerational trauma, and individual resilience influence how trauma is experienced and processed.
-Recognising these nuances allows for a more inclusive understanding of trauma and its impact on diverse individuals and communities.
+Trauma is a deeply personal experience and is shaped by context.
+Factors such as cultural background, access to support, historical trauma, intergenerational trauma, and individual resilience all influence how trauma is experienced and processed.
+Recognizing these factors allows for a more inclusive and nuanced understanding of trauma and its impact on diverse individuals and communities.

 About EMDR

-Traumatic memory refers to information about an event that becomes locked in the nervous system in its original form.
+Traumatic memory refers to information about a traumatic event that becomes locked in the nervous system in its original, unprocessed form.
 This may include images, thoughts, sounds, smells, emotions, physical sensations, and beliefs in their raw emotional state.
-These memories remain stored in the emotional brain (limbic system) and are often disconnected from the rational brain (cortex), which is responsible for logical thinking.
-Such raw memories can be triggered by various stimuli, such as a scent, a loud noise, or anxious thoughts.
+These memories are stored in the emotional brain (limbic system) and are often disconnected from the rational brain (cortex), which is responsible for logical thinking.
+As a result, these raw memories remain unprocessed and can be triggered by stimuli such as a scent, a loud noise, or anxious thoughts.

-EMDR focuses on accessing the memory in all its components—visual, cognitive, emotional, and physical.
-During the process, the client is asked to follow the therapist's hand with their eyes (moving back and forth), or engage in other forms of bilateral stimulation, such as hand-tapping, auditory tones, or knee-tapping.
-These methods help provide bilateral stimulation, facilitating the effective processing of traumatic memories.
+EMDR therapy focuses on accessing these traumatic memories in all their components—visual, cognitive, emotional, and physical—to process them effectively.
+During the EMDR process, clients are guided to follow the therapist's hand with their eyes (moving back and forth) or engage in other forms of bilateral stimulation, such as hand-tapping, auditory tones, or knee-tapping.
+These methods help activate both hemispheres of the brain, facilitating the processing of traumatic memories.

 Therapy process